dco-dev/interval-tree/README.md

 ##### INodeCollection

 The fundamental collection of nodes provides an interface to node allocation machinery and to the root contained node.
-A variant based on persistent (on-disk) storage, fo r example, could be built with customizatioins at this layer.
+A variant based on persistent (on-disk) storage, for example, has been built with customizations at this layer.

 ##### IBalancedCollection